SnurfDev/android-device-automation/README.md

 ### Installing

-You can this package to your project by running
+You can add this package to your project by running

 ```bash
 npm install android-device-automation